Suspect in shootings at Northern Calif. farms was employee

 Updated

-Cops took 5 hours to warn dance hall shooter was on the run
+Cops took 5 hours to warn that dance hall shooter was loose

 - 9 updates

-Note: This story has been corrected to say that Zhao is 66, not 67, based on new information from the sheriff’s department.